mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

 override current value to value from the file

-In order to distinguish sensitive data values from path to file, by using prefix.
-This will allow us to use the same variable and follow OWASP recommendations.
+In order to distinguish sensitive data values from path to file, by using prefix. this will allow you to use the same variable and follow OWASP recommendations.

 First let's define variables and constants: